bryancaro-kingmakers/BetKing-VWO/README.md

 ### Steps to Reproduce
 1.  ```sh
-     Run the app on an iOS device or simulator.
+     Run the app on an iOS real device or simulator.
     ```

 2. ```sh